genzo61/Opencv_Projects/README.md

-# Opencv_Projects
+# Opencv with Python
- Opencv Projects and Notes
+ Projects